TerriaJS/terriajs/architecture/0003-drop-ie11-support.md

 https://techcommunity.microsoft.com/t5/microsoft-365-blog/microsoft-365-apps-say-farewell-to-internet-explorer-11-and/ba-p/1591666

+The advantage of option 4 over option 1 is that it gives users more notice on the change, and gives us more of a chance to assess the impact.

 ## Consequences
 * Make wider announcements, as part of the general v8 community announcements.
+  * This includes announcements in new releases of maps themselves.
 * Include an "upgrade your browser" / "try these browsers" notice when IE11 tries to use v8 Terria.
 * Users using IE11 will not be able to run Terria